Tensor network methods for bound electron-hole complexes beyond strong and weak confinement in nanoplatelets: Methods

 Such a shift operator is implemented using logical circuits \cite{kuhn_combined_2019, kuhn_tensor_2020}.
 The shift MPO has to perform a binary addition of its input indices and the index shift $s$ to obtain the bits of the shifted index $i+s$.
 A binary addition is implemented using the tensor representation of an addition network, a logical circuit consisting of a chain of full adders.
 Each full adder has three inputs: one for the previous carry bit, two for the bits to be added, and two outputs: the next carry bit and the result at this position.
 Fig. \ref{fig:shift_mpo} illustrates the final construction applied to the QTT of $f$.

-This logical circuit is translated to an MPO by the following procedure: \begin{enumerate} \item Each logical circuit $f: \{0, 1\}^{N_{in}}\rightarrow\{0, 1\}^{N_{out}}$ (i.e., each full adder) becomes a tensor with one index for each input and output.
-Each combination of input values $(i_n)_n$ is linked with its output values $(o_m)_m$ by setting the corresponding tensor element to one, while the other elements remain zero:
+This logical circuit is translated to an MPO by the following procedure: \begin{enumerate} \item Each logical circuit $f: \{0, 1\}^{N_{in}}\rightarrow\{0, 1\}^{N_{out}}$ (i.e., each full adder), where $N_{in}$ is the number of input bits and $N_{out}$ is the number of output bits, becomes a tensor with one index for each input and output.
+Each combination of input values $(i_1,i_2,...,i_{N_{in}})$ is linked with its output values $(o_1,o_2...,o_{N_{out}})$ by setting the corresponding tensor element to one, while the other elements remain zero:

 Thus, only the input and output values appearing in the logical circuits' truth table contribute to the sum when the tensor is contracted with other tensors. \item Where the input and output of two logical elements are connected, the corresponding tensors are contracted along their respective indices. \end{enumerate}